 Seriously!
 Every.
 Single.
 Musical.
 Style.

-It turns out that someone actually recorded the whole performance (naughty naughty)!
-But to get an idea of what I’m talking about – here’s one of my favourite parts – the tango!
-This leads into the violinist soloing what I believe to be a very poor busking effort (like what you’d hear from a still-not-very-good-player on the street trying to earn a quick dollar), which in turn leads into a Scottish-sounding version (open to interpretation), which leads into what sounds like an Irish jig, which leads into… You get the picture 🙂 And this went on for 1.5 hours!
+One of my favourite parts was when the double bass player tangoed with his instrument, which led into the violinist soloing what I believe to be a very poor busking effort (like what you’d hear from a still-not-very-good-player on the street trying to earn a quick dollar), which in turn led into a Scottish-sounding version (open to interpretation), which led into what sounds like an Irish jig, which led into… You get the picture 🙂 And this went on for 1.5 hours!
 Seriously – it was incredible!

 Throw in a story about the trout (narrated by the violin player in a very-hard-to-understand Spanish accent – he’s French after all, not a native Spanish speaker), and brilliant movement comedy (particularly from the accordion player) and it was an hour and a half of absolute enchantment.
 Everyone was mesmerized.
 And laughing.
 And thoroughly enjoying themselves.